swagger-atlas/atlas/docs/artillery.md

 1. ATLAS is not creating proper data body for my APIs, which results in 400 failure.
 What are alternatives?
 You can change any request body created by ATLAS prior to its hit.
 See `conf/artillery/hooks.js` for more details.
 Your OP_KEY is defined as "METHOD_NAME url".
-You can also use `python manage.py generate_routes` to generate `conf/routes.py` which contains all OP_KEYS in one place for reference
+You can also use `atlas generate_routes` to generate `conf/routes.py` which contains all OP_KEYS in one place for reference